Blue Bird All American: Commercial use (APC/CS)

 Alongside buses produced for multiple applications, Blue Bird produced two distinct model commercial-use model ranges of the All American during the 1990s.
 The Blue Bird APC (All Purpose Coach) was directly derived from the body of the school bus, typically fitted with transit bus seating.
 The heaviest-duty model (the APC 3000) was derived from the All American.

 Again sharing its chassis underpinnings with the TC/2000 and All American, the Blue Bird CS (Commercial Series) is a commercial transit bus that was produced during the 1990s; the heaviest-duty CS 3000 was derived from the All American.
 The CS was fitted with its own roofline, including transit passenger windows, a wheelchair lift, and a destination sign.

 After 2002, the APC and CS were withdrawn, with all commercial-use buses (such as law-enforcement vehicles) directly derived from the All American A3-series.
 Subsequently, Blue Bird did not design transit bus variants of the D3 and T3 generations.

 Recreational vehicle (Wanderlodge)

-From 1963 to 1989, the Blue Bird Wanderlodge luxury motorhome was derived from body and chassis of the second-generation All American.
-Initially developed as a front-engine vehicle, Blue Bird introduced rear-engine versions in 1982 (the first tandem-axle Blue Bird).
-During the 1980s, the design of the two model lines began to diverge, with Blue Bird ending use of the All American chassis for 1990 production, as the Wanderlodge adopted a 102-inch body width (not then legal for school buses).
+From 1963 to 1989, the Blue Bird Wanderlodge luxury motorhome derived its body and chassis from the second-generation All American.
+Initially developed as a 31-foot vehicle, the Wanderlodge was offered in 33, 35, or 40-foot lengths, dependent on chassis and interior configuration.
+In contrast to other RV manufacturers, Blue Bird assembled a nearly bespoke vehicle, with each owner selecting from over 200 standard options (with additional availability for further customization).

+In the early 1980s, the design of the two model lines began to diverge.
+In 1982, a rear-engine Wanderlodge was introduced with a rear tag axle and a double-rail frame; its 6V92 Detroit Diesel was not offered on the All American.
+In the late 1980s, Blue Bird began to conceal the school bus origins of the body, adding square headlamps, a (much) larger grille, and different roof caps.

+During 1989, Blue Bird began to introduce a second generation of the Wanderlodge, moving to a 102-inch body width (not then legal for school buses), retiring its vehicles derived from the All American for 1990 production.

-In 2007, Blue Bird sold the rights to the Wanderlodge model line, with production ending in 2009.
+Following two further generations of the Wanderlodge, Blue Bird sold the rights to the model line in 2007, with production ending entirely in 2009.